Oldpan/PlayCNN/README.md

-# todream
+# PlayCNN

-> An electron-vue project
+> A desktop client where you can play with CNN

 #### Build Setup